Course - Introduction to Research in Serious Games and Gamification - IMT4307

 - Are able to analyze the role of games in specific context (e.g., education, health, behavioural modelling)

-- Developing proficiency in engaging in literature review for specific research areas relevant to Serious Games and/or Gamification
+- Developing proficiency in engaging in literature reviews for specific research areas relevant to Serious Games and/or Gamification, or the systematic analysis of specific serious games

 - Develop sensitivity to identify application scenarios for serious games in the real world